Take the chill out of winter with these quick and easy tips and sample set up ideas for putting together a one-of-a-kind hot chocolate bar.

 Supplies for Your Chocolate Bar

-There’s nothing better than having a standout sign to draw attention to your drink station.
+Use a standout sign to draw attention to your drink station.
+This one is one of my favorites.

-You’ll definitely need something to stir your hot cocoa with and fancy stirrers or spoons are always welcome.
+You’ll definitely need something to stir your hot cocoa with.
+Fancy stirrers and/or spoons are always welcome.

 DIY Candy Cane Spoons – Princess Pinky Girl (Video)